-If you want to track website clicks, you need the best click tracking tool for the job.
+If you want to track website clicks, you need the best click tracking tools for the job.
 I recommend using more than one tool for the best results.

-Use one tool to collect information about overall traffic.
+You should use these tools to gauge overall site traffic as well.
 Which of the pages on your site get the most traffic?
 Which ones have the lowest bounce rates and the most time on page?

-Those are the pages on which you should focus your energy.
-There’s no reason to spend hours optimizing a page that gets 1 percent of your total traffic.
+Focus your energy in optimizing those pages.
+There’s no reason to spend hours improving a page that gets 1 percent of your total traffic.